 - Boost energy in other ways.
 Try these tips to boost energy naturally.

 Those who over-consume caffeine at toxic levels can display features of caffeine intoxication (also referred to “caffeinism”).

 Symptoms of this form of intoxication can include:

 - psychomotor agitation

 Benefits of caffeine may include:

-- lowered risk of neurodegenerative diseases
+- lowered risk of neurodegenerative diseases (coffee in particular)

 Much of the data collected on caffeine is observational in nature.
 There have been few randomized, controlled studies.

-Check out our chart about the effects of caffeine to learn even more about caffeine and how it affects the body.
+Check out our chart about the effects of caffeine to learn more about caffeine and how it affects the body.

-Caffeine functions as a central nervous system stimulant and even a small amount used daily can cause withdrawal symptoms.
+Caffeine functions as a central nervous system stimulant, and even a small amount used daily can cause withdrawal symptoms.
 These symptoms can result in caffeine dependency.